-The best comedy shows in NYC tonight
+The best comedy shows in NYC this week

 Best comedy events in NYC: Critics’ picks

 New York's surging queer comedy scene gets its due at this epic showcase, which benefits the Ali Forney Center.
 Grab a drink at the new and spacious 3 Dollar Bill Bar, all while witnessing some of the city's fiercest performers going at it.
 The inaugural edition boasts founder Ryan McLendon, along with Sam Taggert, Gabe Gonzalez, Jes Tom, Alex English, Wanjiko Eke, Larry Owens, Carrie Berg, Jay Jurden, Eman El-Husseini, Bobby Hankinson and Lena Einbinder.

 Gathering the Coven: A Talk Show for Witches

 The witchiest women of NYC's comedy scene gather to cast spells, talk hexes and share magical secrets at this monthly show.
 Host Lauren Maul welcomes her favorite funny sorceresses to unleash all hell on the PIT.
 For October's "The Other Side" edition, she welcomes shamanic healer Ilka Pinheiro, storyteller Marie Carter, clairvoyant Janelle Belgrave, aromatherapist Helena Melissa McGill and magical realist Alyson Greenfield.

 Thank God, she's back.
 The Joan Rivers of her generation hits Joe's Pub with stories, songs and slides from a life too off-the-rails for a reality TV show.
 Keep up with fast-paced stories of a Miami childhood, celebrity run-ins and dating disasters at this special New York Comedy Festival show.
 Not to be missed.